carpentries-incubator/Natural-language-processing/episodes/04-LargeLanguageModels.md

 **_max_new_tokens_:** sets maximum number of tokens (roughly words/word pieces) that the model will generate in total.
 It's a hard limit - generation stops when this limit is reached, even mid-sentence.
 Useful for controlling cost / time.
 The more tokens you need to generate for an answer the more time it takes.
 LLMs called through paid APIs often charge per a set number of tokens (e.g. $0.008 per 1000 tokens).

 **_temperature_:** positive float value that controls the randomness/creativity of the model's token selection during generation.
 The model predicts probabilities for each possible next token, temperature modifies these probabilities before making the final choice.

-0.0: Completely deterministic - always picks the most likely token 1.0+: More random, and "creative", but potentially less coherent
+0.0: Completely deterministic - always picks the most likely token; 1.0+: More random, and "creative", but potentially less coherent.

 **_do_sample_:** when do_sample=True, the model generates text by sampling from the probability distribution of possible next tokens.
 If do_sample=False, the model uses [greedy decoding](https://huggingface.co/docs/transformers/generation_strategies) (always picking the most likely next token), which makes the output more deterministic but often repetitive.